san1cs/SOC_Home_Lab/8_Wireshark_Packet_Analysis/README.md

 *  Wireshark detected this trick and flagged it with a "Duplicate IP address" warning.
 This proves that the attacker has successfully intercepted the network traffic.

 ### 8.3.Result

+* The Windows VM now sends all its outbound traffic to the Kali machine first.
+The attacker can now see everything in Wireshark that Windows user is doing.

 ![kali](./screenshots/kali8.png)